 There’s a manual-shift mode should you decide to govern the gears yourself, but it’s fairly unexceptional.
 Prodding the accelerator hard prompts a downshift whether you want it to or not, and upshifts come at a leisurely pace.
 My advice: Keep it in auto with the sport mode engaged.
 Its intuitiveness will surprise you.

-The Cadillac CTS also comes with a six-speed manual, which I drove briefly, teamed with the direct-injection V-6, at California’s Laguna Seca Raceway.
+The CTS also comes with a six-speed manual, which I drove briefly, teamed with the direct-injection V-6, at California’s Laguna Seca Raceway.
 The stick shift allows the uplevel engine to shine: Hold a gear all the way down a straightaway, and there’s no trailing off of power or hoarse exhaust note — just abundant acceleration that never seems to run dry.

 Less impressive is the gear shifter.
 It’s thick but tall, lacking the short, delicate throws of a G35 or the smoothness of a 3 Series or A4.
 Reverse gear is left and down of the first/second gate, and it’s easy for the shifter to catch in the leftward notch when you downshift from third to second.

 The optional all-wheel drive uses an active transfer case that can send up to 100 percent of the power to the front wheels.
 The system defaults 75 percent of the power to the rear.
-I drove an all-wheel-drive Cadillac CTS with the stronger V-6, and though the system adds around 250 pounds in that vehicle, the extra weight never felt debilitating.
+I drove an all-wheel-drive CTS with the stronger V-6, and though the system adds around 250 pounds in that car, the extra weight never felt debilitating.

 Four-wheel-disc antilock brakes are standard.
 Optional performance brakes add larger discs all around.
 With either setup, the pedal feels a bit grabby but delivers strong stopping performance.

 For either engine, buyers can choose between three different suspensions.
 The base setup employs stabilizer bars for both axles.
 Move up to the midlevel suspension, and you get thicker stabilizer bars, firmer shock absorbers and a limited-slip differential.
 It also includes a tighter steering ratio and swaps the base 17-inch wheels and P235/55R17 tires for 18-inchers and P235/50R18 rubber.
-A high-performance sport suspension, which comes only on rear-wheel-drive vehicles, offers summer tires, beefier brakes, and even firmer, load-leveling shocks.
+A high-performance sport suspension, which comes only on rear-wheel-drive cars, offers summer tires, beefier brakes, and even firmer, load-leveling shocks.

-I drove all three suspensions on the Cadillac CTS.
+I drove all three suspensions on the CTS.
 The base setup feels something like a sporty family sedan; it’s reasonably taut, but there is noticeable body roll when you take to a corner.
 Cadillac expects most buyers to choose the midlevel suspension, which is probably a good thing.
 The steering wheel turns with less effort than that of a 3 Series or G35, but give it a tug and the CTS changes course immediately without any of the lackluster turn-in you get with the base steering system.
 There’s also less body roll, giving the CTS a healthy dose of cornering confidence.
 I found myself tossing the car from one turn to the next.
 Even with elevation changes and rattle-inducing bumps, the wheels remained grounded and the chassis never lost its composure.
 In similar maneuvers, the base suspension came off sloppy.

 Most drivers probably won’t need the high-performance suspension.
 It pays dividends on the track, but on regular roads it doesn’t offer much stiffness beyond the midlevel setup.
 All three suspensions yield relatively similar ride quality, though I did notice a little less road noise from the base 17-inch tires at higher speeds.
 Otherwise, the CTS is set for the long haul, with a compliant ride and excellent straight-line stability.